mila-iqia/blocks/README.rst

 * Dimension, type and axes-checking

+See Also:
+    `blocks examples`_ for maintained examples of scripts using Blocks `blocks extras`_ for semi-maintained additional Blocks components

 Citing Blocks
    If you use Blocks or Fuel in your work, we'd really appreciate it if you could cite the following paper: